 great river race

 TIMINGS & SPECTATING

-🕑🚣♀️🚣♀️ Race starts at *10.45am (*exact time tbc closer to race day) at Millwall Dock Slipway with the finish at the riverside below Ham House in Richmond.
-First boats over the finish line expected from 1.30pm onwards (tbc closer to race day).
+🕑🚣♀️🚣♀️ Race starts at 1.15pm at Millwall Dock Slipway with the *finish at the riverside below Ham House in Richmond.
+The first boats will cross the finish line at around 3.15pm.

 🧐 Spectating is free on the route.
 See this ‘observation points’ guide on the Great River Race website.
-Recommended bridges for viewing (timing approximate and tbc closer to race day) include Tower Bridge from 11am, also Westminster Bridge (affording a view all the way down to Vauxhall Bridge), Lambeth Bridge as the boats pass the Houses of Parliament, Wandsworth Bridge from 11.45am (round halfway with faster boats starting to move through the field), Hammersmith Bridge (as the race approaches the business end), Barnes Bridge (where the boats reach the famous stretch of river that is the finish of the Boat Race) and Richmond Bridge from around 1.30pm (where crews will have to draw on their final reserves of strength with the finish at Ham House just a mile or so away).
+Recommended bridges for viewing include Tower Bridge from 1.45pm, also Westminster Bridge (affording a view all the way down to Vauxhall Bridge), Lambeth Bridge as the boats pass the Houses of Parliament, Wandsworth Bridge from 2.45pm (round halfway with faster boats starting to move through the field), Hammersmith Bridge (as the race approaches the business end), Barnes Bridge (where the boats reach the famous stretch of river that is the finish of the Boat Race) and Richmond Bridge from around 3.10pm (where crews will have to draw on their final reserves of strength with the finish at Ham House just a mile or so away).

+great river race